Guide

 From the To-do tab

 Each bucket (Morning / Afternoon, or any custom buckets) has a faded + Add to-do line at the bottom.
 Tap it.
 The line expands into a full form: title input, plus a chip strip for tag, category, priority, meaningful, and pin.
 The reminder bell, deadline flag, and palette icon live in the action row.
+Optional + Add note sits below the chips for a quick context line at create time.
 Tap Add when you're done.

 From the floating button